Ted Blunt: Sports

 Notably, along with teammate Earl "the Pearl" Monroe, Blunt's stellar basketball career was led by his mentor and coach, the legendary Clarence "Big House" Gaines.

 In 2012, Blunt was honored as the Inaugural Inductee into the Delaware Blue/Gold Basketball Hall of Fame.

 Early career

 His professional career started in Philadelphia as a Juvenile Gang Worker and immediately after graduate school he worked as a group therapist at Temple University.
-In 1969, Ted and his family moved to Wilmington, Delaware, where he served as a director for Peoples Settlement Association.
+In 1969, Blunt and his family moved to Wilmington, Delaware, where he served as a director for Peoples Settlement Association.
 His desire to improve the lives of young people was further realized in the field of education, where he served as a central office administrator for 36 years of credited service in three different school districts (Wilmington, New Castle County and the Red Clay Consolidated School Districts).

 Politics

 In 1985 Blunt was elected to the Wilmington City Council; he served on the Finance, Expenditure Review, Bond and the Audit Committees.
 He also served on the Cablevision Commission, the Board of Pensions and Retirement, the Home Ownership Corporation, and the Port Authority.
 In 2000 Blunt was elected President of the Wilmington City Council and Chairman of the Wilmington Cable Commission.
 Under Blunt's leadership funding was made available for student scholarships citywide, operating hours for five community centers were extended and Wilmington's elementary schools received funds to address the needs of at-risk students.

 In 2008, Blunt announced that he would seek the office of lieutenant governor.
 He would later suspend his campaign citing the following: The need to unify the Party; the lack of campaign finance reform and the high cost of running campaigns; and most importantly the desire to spend more time with family.